Pakistan, a South Asian country with a population of over

 Poverty:

-The economic crisis has pushed many people below the poverty line, with a significant percentage of the population living below the poverty line.
-Poverty has made it difficult for people to afford basic necessities like food, healthcare, and education.
+line.
+Poverty has made it difficult for people to afford basic necessities like

 Political Instability:

-The economic crisis has also led to political instability in the country, with people losing faith in the government's ability to manage the economy.
-This instability has resulted in social unrest, protests, and strikes.
+the country, with people losing faith in the government's ability to manage the

 Devaluation of Currency: